mit-crpg/OpenMOC/docs/source/methods/cmfd.rst

 While MOC offers many benefits including treatment of complex geometries and amenability to parallelization, it suffers from slow convergence which necessitates the use of acceleration methods.
 Numerous acceleration schemes have been proposed for MOC such as CMFD [Smith-1983]_, coarse mesh rebalance (CMR) [Yamamoto-2002]_, [Yamamoto-2005]_, [Yamamoto-2008]_, [Lewis]_, and low order transport operator acceleration [Li]_ with CMFD being the most widely adopted due to its simplicity and acceleration performance.
 OpenMOC uses the CMFD nonlinear diffusion acceleration (NDA) scheme to reduce the number of iterations required for convergence.
 Acceleration schemes, such as NDA, are necessary when solving full-core problems which require thousands of power iterations in LWR problems that tend to have high dominance ratios.
 CMFD was first proposed by Smith [1]_ and has been widely used in accelerating neutron diffusion and transport problems for many years.
 In particular, it has been shown that CMFD acceleration gives :math:`>` 100x speedups on large LWR problems [Smith-2002]_.

 CMFD acceleration functions by using the solution of a coarse mesh diffusion problem to accelerate the convergence of a fine mesh transport problem.
-It is implemented by overlaying a 2D cartesian mesh over an FSR mesh. :ref:`Figure 1 <figure-fsr-mesh-regions>` gives an illustration of the FSR mesh layout and coarse mesh layout used for solving a 17 x 17 PWR assembly problem.
+It is implemented by overlaying a 2D cartesian mesh over an SR mesh. :ref:`Figure 1 <figure-fsr-mesh-regions>` gives an illustration of the SR mesh layout and coarse mesh layout used for solving a 17 x 17 PWR assembly problem.

 CMFD acceleration functions by using the solution of a coarse mesh diffusion problem to accelerate the convergence of a fine mesh transport problem.
-It is implemented by overlaying a 2D cartesian mesh over an unstructured FSR mesh. :ref:`Figure 1 <figure-fsr-mesh-regions>` gives an illustration of the FSR mesh layout and coarse mesh layout used for solving a 17 x 17 PWR assembly problem.
+It is implemented by overlaying a 2D cartesian mesh over an unstructured SR mesh. :ref:`Figure 1 <figure-fsr-mesh-regions>` gives an illustration of the SR mesh layout and coarse mesh layout used for solving a 17 x 17 PWR assembly problem.

 .. _figure-fsr-mesh-regions: